open-component-model/ocm-k8s-toolkit/docs/getting-started/transfer.md

 ocm add componentversion --create --file ./ctf component-constructor.yaml
 ```

+> [!NOTE]
+> For more details on how to create an OCM component version, please refer to the [OCM documentation][ocm-doc].

 This will create a local CTF (Component Transfer Format) directory `./ctf` containing the OCM component version.
 Since
-the OCM component version must be accessible for the OCM K8s Toolkit controllers, we will transfer the CTF to a
+the OCM component must be accessible for the OCM K8s Toolkit controllers, we will transfer the CTF to a
 registry.
 For this example, we will use GitHub's container registry, but you can use any OCI registry:

 ```bash